Quebrada Grande District

 Quebrada Grande is a district of the Tilarán canton, in the Guanacaste province of Costa Rica.

 Toponymy

-The translation to english of Quebrada Grande is Big Creek, a self explanatory name of a riverine feature in the area.
+The translation to English of Quebrada Grande is Big Creek, a self explanatory name of a riverine feature in the area.

 History

 On 11 June 2020, the Cabeceras district was segregated from Quebrada Grande, by allocating 51.25 km2 from the originally 85.24 km2 of Quebrada Grande.

 Geography

-Quebrada Grande has an area of km² and an elevation of metres.
+Quebrada Grande has an area of km^{2} and an elevation of metres.